Asthma in Children: Symptoms and Risk Factors

 Signs and symptoms to look for include:

-In kids under 5 years of age, the most common cause of asthma-like symptoms is upper respiratory viral infections such as the common cold.
+In kids under age 5, the most common cause or trigger of asthma-like symptoms is upper respiratory viral infections such as the common cold.

-If your child has problem breathing, take him or her to the doctor immediately for an evaluation.
+If your child has problems breathing, take him or her to the doctor immediately for an evaluation.

 How Is Asthma Diagnosed In Children?